tjcarter2/spark-observability-agent/README.md

 ## EMR specific caveat

 For best accuracy and performance for the EMR spark observability profiler, we recommend settting the spark configs AWS recommends here (https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html) to allow for efficient parsing of large event logs.
+Also note that the persistent spark UI can only be leveraged when raw spark logs are written to HDFS (the default behavior for EMR).
+If they are written to s3 or elsewhere, the script will not work.

 ## Contribution Guide